 There’s no doubt that Black founders, developers, and investors are making great strides in the tech world—yet Black Americans are still vastly underrepresented in the industry overall.

-According to Mark Muro, Alan Berube, and Jacob Whiton of the The Brookings Institution, Blacks made up 11.9 percent of all workers but only 7.9 percent of computer and math workers in 2018.
+According to Mark Muro, Alan Berube, and Jacob Whiton of the The Brookings Institution, Black people made up 11.9 percent of all workers but only 7.9 percent of computer and math workers in 2018.

 That figure is backed up by reporting from the US Equal Employment Opportunity Commission, which says Black people make up seven percent of the country’s high-tech workforce—a number that gets even smaller when you look specifically at Silicon Valley, where Black Americans make up just three percent of the workforce.